 By Sophocles, translated by C.K.
 Williams and Gregory W. Dickerson, adapted and directed by Javen Tanner

-Mutability; uncertainty; a universe of precipitous change: these themes are at the heart of Sophocles' tragic vision.
+Mutability, uncertainty, a universe of precipitous change: these themes are at the heart of Sophocles' tragic vision.
 There are no subtle shifts of Fortune's favors in this tragedy, only stunning and total reversals, a relentless spinning of her fickle wheel.
-Thought to have been written about 440 BC, midway through the poet's career, Women of Trachis has long suffered from neglect by scholars despite its sophistication and raw energy.
+Thought to have been written about 440 BC, Women of Trachis has long suffered from neglect by scholars despite its sophistication and raw energy.

 September 6–8, 13–15

 $18 for adults; $9 for full-time students with ID; Free for Westminster students, staff, and faculty